timm/tested/README.md

 Then, for graduate students, they can also do a final four week project where they try  to improve on a stakeholder testing tool called "fishing", provided in this kit.

+(Just an aside, the way I do homeworks is that every week, everyone has to submit something, even if it is broken.
+Homeworks can get submitted multiple times so I grade them "2" (for "good"); "1" (for "invited to resubmit"); "0" (for "bad" or "no submission".)

 ## Frequently Asked Questions

 So what is TESTED really about?